 - FBI Director James Comey’s last-minute PR announcements regarding his new investigation into Clinton’s emails caused her support among independent voters to suddenly dip in the last week before the election.

 - Trump was the first major-party presidential candidate in history with zero service in public office who could truly run as a political outsider.
-Now he is the central insider of Washington as its political leader.
-He is in charge of the establishment.
+Now he is the central insider of Washington as its supreme leader.
+He is in charge of the swamp.
 He won’t have the benefit of seeming like an outsider who could drain the swamp after being in charge of it.
 Next time he won’t be able to run purely on aspirational promises.
-He’ll have to defend his actual record like normal politicians and he has an unusually high problem with broken promises and unpopular policies.
+He’ll have to defend his actual record like normal politicians and he has an unusually big problem with broken promises and unpopular policies.
 His main advantage is his amazing talent at lying for shameless self-promotion, so he will just claim victory on everything he can get away with and blame scapegoats for all his problems.
 Some of his fans will continue to blindly trust him, but many of his present fans are not cult followers and will eventually be reminded of all the reasons why they didn’t like him during the 2016 Republican primaries.

 Polls randomly rise and fall and on election day, Trump was lucky that his popularity was briefly higher than it had been during most of the previous year.

 On this graph, Clinton was significantly more popular than Trump for over 90% of the time.
 There were only seven brief times when Trump’s polls came close to Clinton’s and the election happened to be held during the last blip.
 You cannot count on getting lucky every election and Trump’s popularity has never risen back to as high as it was when he took office.
 Most incumbents politicians move to the political center and see their popularity rise, but Trump moved more extreme and has dug himself into a partisan hole.
 His popularity was near one of his all-time peaks when he was elected.
 His job approval peaked on his first day in office and has been worse ever since.